The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 is set to true

-(skip removing and leave the existing file as-is).
-Defaults to skip
+(skip removing and leave the existing file as-is).comment_prefix

 (attribute): A prefix that can be used to indicate comments in the generated file.
 This is used by